 Hi David Hood here!
 I’m the Dallas SEO Geek.

-Today, I want to talk about reputation management or really reputation marketing if you do it correctly.
-This is a big part of the Dallas Local SEO.
+I want to talk about reputation management .
+This is part of Dallas Local SEO.
 I just got a call on this and I got questions about this all the time.
-I helped with this and I want to give people an overview of what is involved, what you can do, what you shouldn’t do and stuff like that.
+I have helped businesses with this and I want to give people an overview of what is involved, what you can do, what you shouldn’t do and stuff like that.
 So, what I’ve done is I saw a truck from Baker Brothers Plumbing the other day and I thought I’d look them up.
 I didn’t know that their reviews were very poor.
 I just walked through my thought process.

 What can you do?
 Let’s say you have a bunch of bad reviews or at least a few, sometimes if only have like 5 or 6 reviews, just 1 or 2 can really be exciting.
 No matter how good a quality of your service is, your business is not perfect and even if you were perfect, there’s still going to be people that are going to be happy.
 What you need to do is you need to push down those bad reviews with good reviews.
 Assuming that there’s not a problem in your business that is causing you to get a bunch of bad core reviews, then you just need to work out some systems that enable you to get more reviews that make it a little easier for your costumers to give you reviews.